plumvillage/newsletter/src/en/articles/br-troi-duc-hien--all-is-joy.md

 ## Being with collective and ancestral suffering

-A sudden thought: *How many of us on this planet are suffering at this very moment (humans, animals, plants, minerals)?* A dizzying contemplation which clutches my heart, and reveals the meaning and the need for our commitment.
+A sudden thought: *How many of us on this planet are suffering at this very moment (humans, animals, plants, minerals)?* A dizzying contemplation which clutches at my heart, and reveals the meaning and the need for our commitment.
 I take refuge in the dimension of interbeing.
 I am fully aware that this practice of welcoming everything that is, without condition, without rejecting anything from the experience, instantly benefits all beings.
 I take root in this equanimity to connect better to the world.
 My true power dwells inside me and it is my responsibility to take care of it like a gardener, but also like a guardian.
 I take the vow to cultivate appropriate attention at all times, so that I can discern what is good for me, for all beings and for Mother Earth.
 I commit to taking care of my thoughts, words, and actions, knowing they are energetic imprints that impact the present and will be transmitted to future generations.
 I smile…

 Then, I feel propelled into the past, by the contact with my genetic ancestors.
 Many of them were submerged by the waves of suffering that washed over their hearts.
 I see the faces of my father and my maternal grandfather who weren’t able to resist their suicidal urges after my mother died in an accident.